GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 **Calling Sting** (*unique*)
 $5,000 , 2.5 lbs.
 Shortbow
 A shortbow made of flexible layers of yew and horn.
 It is said that this weapon brought down a Drakon in a single shot once.
 If an attack from this weapon would qualify to damage armor *it also inflicts a sonic attack*.
-If name is known, *it gains a 1d4-1 bonus for the purpose of determinin if the attack is a critical hit*.
+If name is known, *it gains a 1d4-1 bonus for the purpose of determining if the attack is a critical hit*.
 If user has warrior mastery with bows, an attack not made within optimal range gain a +1 bonus.

 **Ciurn** (*unique*)
 $2,000 , 2.75 lbs.